LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 As with classes, interfaces define a type that can be used when declaring properties, fields, parameters, and local variables.

 Using an interface allows us to relax the requirements on our code elsewhere, thus making it more extensible and adaptable.
-For example, here's how we might modify `PetOwner`:
+For example, here's how we might modify `CatOwner`:

 ```csharp
 public class CatOwner